Animals for Adoption

 If the animal is available, the animal can be placed on hold for a maximum of 48 hours, until an appointment can be made for you to attend for a ‘meet and greet’.
 A ‘meet and greet’ can take approximately 30 minutes.

-Please note: Adoption fees apply.
-If you have more than two dogs or two cats, you'll need to provide evidence of a Local Laws excess animal permit or Planning permit obtained from your local Council.
+Please note: If you have more than two dogs or two cats, you'll need to provide evidence of a Local Laws excess animal permit or Planning permit obtained from your local Council.
 If you rent, you'll need to provide written evidence that your landlord is happy for you to have a dog or cat at your home.
 Once all documentation and payment is completed, the animal will be booked in for any veterinary procedures required.
 If the animal requires desexing, the animal is booked in.
 The animal will then be available for collection the following day.

-• Breed : Labrador x
+• Breed : Bull Arab Mix

-• Colour : Black and White
+• Colour : Brindle and White

 • Sex : Male